UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 This is a summary of all the major components of the bluetooth adapter circuit.

+Datasheets for most components can be found in `datasheets` directory.

 NOTE: Not all of these components are represented in the [Basic Circuit Design](#basic-circuit-design) diagram.

 ### Microcontroller (PIC18F27Q43)